GeneralBots/botbook/src/04-gbui/suite-manual.md

 Click **✅ Review & Approve** to see details and continue.

-### Creating Auto Tasks from Chat
+### Creating Tasks from Chat

 In Chat, just say:
 ```
 You: I need to build a customer portal for Acme Corp
-Bot: I'll create an Auto Task for that.
+Bot: I'll create an Task for that.
 Here's the plan:
      - 5 steps, estimated 3 hours
      - Risk: Low
      Should I execute this plan?
 You: Yes, go ahead
-Bot: 🚀 Auto Task started!
+Bot: 🚀 Task started!
 ```

 ---